 As a teacher, my aim is to equip students of varying backgrounds and experience with the tools and resources necessary to be self-directed, motivated, and curious.
 While such values are especially vital to a career in the arts, they are also transferable to many other fields and aspects of pursuing meaningful work.

-As of fall 2022, I am the Assistant Professor of Clarinet at Texas A&M University - Corpus Christi.
-I served as Adjunct Assistant Professor of Clarinet for the fall 2019 semester at Shenandoah Conservatory in Winchester, VA, and I have also taught at Interlochen Arts Camp, the University of Washington, Bard College’s Music Program, and in the greater Washington, DC region.
-You can request a trial lesson with me to learn more, or view examples of my teaching here and here.
+As of fall 2022, I am the Assistant Professor of Clarinet at Texas A&M University-Corpus Christi.
+I also maintain a private studio in the South Texas area and online.
+I served as Adjunct Assistant Professor of Clarinet for the fall 2019 semester at Shenandoah Conservatory in Winchester, VA, and I have taught at Interlochen Arts Camp, the University of Washington, Bard College’s Music Program, and in the greater Washington, DC region.

 students say…